bobrocke/My-Blog-11ty/src/blog/2025-02-16-masonite-an-alternative-to-django.md

 <!--more-->

 The Masonite framework is built with Python and so is a Django competitor.
 It borrows heavily from Laravel and I think that's a good thing, overall.
 Django is a bit of an odd duck in its code organization -- it expects there to be multiple small apps contained within one project.
-Masonite is an MVC framework (Django is MTV - Model, Template, View), and has a code scaffolding feature Django does not.
+Masonite is an MVC framework (Django is MTV - Model, Template, View), and has a code scaffolding feature that Django does not.

 Masonite uses `python craft` in place of Laravel's `php artisan` to create the boilerplate code for such things as controllers, views, models, and database migrations.
 Ruby on Rails has the same ability using `rails generate`.
 Django doesn't have any scaffolding out-of-the-box, but it can be added.